 So.
-Are Anglo-Saxon cultural values being overlayed on the kings in Beowulf?
-Do the íslendingasögur give evidence of a deep authorial understanding of Anglo-Saxon social mores?
+Are early English cultural values being overlayed on the kings in Beowulf?
+Do the íslendingasögur give evidence of a deep authorial understanding of early medieval English social mores?
 Or is it the opposite, and both provide a fundamentally Scandinavian world-view?
 OR are both literary traditions accessing a common Germanic heritage of idealised kingship?

 Let’s ignore all of those questions, and have a story.
 Bjarnar saga Hítdælakappa (The Saga of Bjorn, Champion of the Hiterdal People)